General

 So, you have chosen the service or product idea you want to make.
 You have looked at all the competitors, discovered a lot of shortcomings, and know how to fix them.
 You developed a plan and began to implement your idea.
 You even released the first version.
 What’s next?

 Listen to your users; they will guide you where you need to go.
 A user map is useful in this regard.
 A user map is an ultimate path you would like a user to follow through your app.
 For example: open the application, click “Start,” then another button, and so on to the endpoint (passed level in the game or the user got exactly what he wanted).
-Events should be placed along this path so that you can see where the user deviated.
+Event management system should be placed along this path so that you can see where the user deviated.
 Maybe it’s difficult for him; maybe he doesn’t understand something – this way, you can “hear” him.
 With the help of the user map, you will always find things that can be improved.

 And finally – never stop, develop and update the application constantly, make holiday releases, understand and communicate with your users, listen to them because their good mood and the solved problem is the goal of your application.